 Kevin has a long and distinguished career as an educator, social justice activist, teacher, and author.
 He served as Assistant Deputy Secretary of Education, heading the department’s Office of Safe and Drug-Free Schools where he led federal efforts to promote the safety, health and well being of U.S. students and led the Obama Administration’s anti-bullying initiative.
 Kevin began his career as a high school history teacher and coach in Rhode Island and Massachusetts.
 During this time he served as faculty advisor to the nation’s first Gay-Straight Alliance leading him in 1990 to found the Gay, Lesbian and Straight Education Network (GLSEN), a national education organization tackling anti-LGBT bias in U.S. schools.

-Kevin holds a BA from Harvard University, an MA in education from Columbia University’s Teachers College, from which he received the Distinguished Alumni Award in 2012, and an MBA from New York University’s Stern School of Business.
-He has received numerous awards for his work, is a regular speaker on national and international platforms and is a board member of the Harvard Alumni Association, the Union Theological Seminary, the You Can Play Project, and is Board Chair for the Tectonic Theater Project, which created The Laramie Project.
+Kevin holds a BA from Harvard University, an MA in education from Columbia University’s Teachers College (from which he received the Distinguished Alumni Award in 2012), and an MBA from New York University’s Stern School of Business.
+He has received numerous awards for his work, is a regular speaker on national and international platforms and is a board member of the Harvard Alumni Association and the Union Theological Seminary.
 He is author of six books and is also a founding member of the New York City Gay Hockey Association, playing left wing on The Boxers.
-Along with his partner of 17 years, Jeff Davis, he is the proud owner of two Bernese mountain dogs.
+Along with his partner of 20 years, Jeff Davis, he is the proud "father" of two Bernese mountain dogs.